Employees and pensions

 If you join a pension fund (having reached the statutory entry threshold), a coordination deduction will normally be applied to your annual salary to determine the annual salary insured under Pillar 2.
 This is because your salary is already partially insured through Old-Age and Survivors' Insurance (OASI).
 If OPA and OASI benefits were not coordinated, very low salary levels would be overinsured.

-What are voluntary benefits in OPA and how are they calculated?
+What are extra-mandatory benefits under OPA and how do they come about?

-Salary components insured in Pillar 2 that exceed the mandatory benefits are classified as voluntary benefits.
-A variety of circumstances may result in the accumulation of retirement assets in the voluntary portion:
+Salary elements insured in Pillar 2 that go beyond the mandatory benefits count as extra-mandatory benefits.
+Various circumstances can lead to the accumulation of retirement assets in extra-mandatory benefits:

-• The pension plan is permitted to insure incomes that fall below the entry threshold.
+• The pension plan is permitted to insure income that falls below the entry threshold.

-• The savings process begins before the age of 25.
+• The saving process begins before the age of 25.

-• The annual salary exceeds CHF 88,200 and the salary components above that level are taken into account in the OPA solution.
+• The annual salary is higher than CHF 90,720, and the salary components above this amount are taken into account in the pension fund solution.

-• The coordination deduction is less than the statutory level (e.g. depending on level of employment).
+• The coordination deduction is less than required by law (depending on level of employment, for example).

-• Savings contributions are higher (voluntary higher contribution payments by both employer and employee).
+• Savings contributions are higher (voluntary higher contribution payments by employers and employees).

-• The employee already had a pension solution in place before the OPA came into effect (1985).
+• The employee already had a pension solution before the OPA came into force (1985).

 • Voluntary purchases of benefits were made in the pension fund.

-Why is it important to distinguish between mandatory and voluntary benefits in Pillar 2?
+Why is it important to distinguish between mandatory and extra-mandatory benefits?

-Unlike mandatory benefits, there are no statutory requirements on conditions and benefits for voluntary saving.
-This means that pension funds are free to set the interest rate and conversion rate applicable to voluntary salary portions.
+Unlike mandatory benefits, there are no statutory requirements covering the conditions and benefits for extra-mandatory ones.
+This means that pension funds are free to set the interest rate and the conversion rate applicable to the extra-mandatory salary components.
 For business owners, this means that they must compare the different terms and conditions of pension institutions to find the right OPA solution for their employees.

-Voluntary benefits in OPA - which figures are important?
+Extra-mandatory benefits in OPA: which figures are important?

 Conversion rate: comprehensive vs. split

-The conversion rate is set for mandatory OPA benefits, whereas for voluntary benefits, there are two methods of converting retirement assets into an annual pension: a comprehensive and a split option.
+The conversion rate is prescribed for mandatory OPA benefits; for extra-mandatory benefits, there are two methods of converting retirement assets into a retirement pension: the comprehensive and the split option.

 Even if a pension fund applies a comprehensive conversion rate, the retirement pension paid out must never be below the statutory minimum (i.e. the mandatory retirement assets converted using the statutory conversion rate).